 Table of Contents

-Project Tiger managed by the National Tiger Conservation Authority (NTCA) look 56 tiger reserves in India.
+Project Tiger managed by the National Tiger Conservation Authority (NTCA) looks at 58 tiger reserves in India.
 India is home to 80% of the world’s tigers.
 According to the Wild Life Protection Act of 1972, the state government must declare an area as a Tiger Reserve if the NTCA recommends it.
 The state must accept this recommendation.

 The boundaries of a tiger reserve cannot be changed without approval from the National Board for Wild Life and the NTCA.
 A state government cannot remove the status of a tiger reserve unless it is in the public interest and approved by both the National Board for Wild Life and the NTCA.

-Critical Tiger Habitats (CTH), also called the core areas of tiger reserves are protected under the Wild Life Protection Act.
+Critical Tiger Habitats (CTH), also called the core areas of tiger reserves, are protected under the Wild Life Protection Act.
 These areas must be kept safe for tigers while respecting the rights of local tribes and forest dwellers.
-The state government decides these areas after talking to a group of experts.
+The state government decides these areas after consulting experts.

 Project Tiger |